PyPSA/pypsa-eur/doc/GCP-set-up-for-windows.rst

 - Click on create.
 - Click on new VM instance.

-Now the a window with the machine detail will open.
+Now a window with the machine details will open.
 You have to configure the following things:

 - Name.
 Set a name for your VM (Chose your name well i.e. "climate-casino".
 You cannot edit the name after saving the instance.)
 - Region.
 You can keep us-central1 (Iowa), since it is a 'cheap' computational region.
 Sometimes your machine is limited in a specific region, dont worry to pick another region.